Zylops/Labellio/README.md

 - [ ] Local information from both airports(?)
 - [ ] Adding transit routes
 - [ ] Dark and Light Mode Toggle
+- [ ] Add more code comments for documentation

 ---